 Omit the ice and make it a warm hojicha latte.

-Be sure to try out these hojicha recipes:
+If you enjoy hojicha tea, be sure to try out these hojicha recipes:

 Let me know if you try out this recipe...
 I'd love to see your creations!
 Tag me on Instagram @siftandsimmer or leave me a comment/rating below.